Back to blog

 Plan evaluation before launch.
 Define what counts as a correct event, who labels edge cases, how uncertainty is displayed, and when the system should say nothing.
 Track false positives and false negatives separately because their product cost is different.
 In a coaching app, a false positive may be mildly annoying.
 In a safety or health-monitoring workflow, it may require a review queue, escalation policy, or stronger disclaimers.

 A useful AI wearable dashboard should show model confidence, input freshness, sync status, and user feedback.
 Those signals help the product team improve the model without guessing from aggregate retention numbers.
+For production model work, NextPage's machine learning development services focus on evaluation data, model monitoring, fallback states, and release evidence rather than treating the model as a one-time feature.

 Security And Compliance Considerations